Skip to content

 Cement Production (kilotonnes)CEEDC Database.

-kilometres travelled by major vehicle type(km millions)ECCC Road Transportation Vehicle kilometres 2005-2022Personal Communication.
+Kilometres travelled by major vehicle type(km millions)ECCC Road Transportation Vehicle kilometres 2005-2022Personal Communication.
 ECCC Pollutant Inventories and Reporting.
-August 22, 2024.2022 forecast based on past growth and 2022 transport fuel consumption estimates.
+August 22, 2024.
+2022 forecast based on past growth and 2022 transport fuel consumption estimates.

 Sales of fuel used for motor vehicles (litres gasoline, diesel) combined with retail sales from gasoline stations and fuel vendors ($)Statistics Canada.
 Table 20-10-0056-01 Monthly retail trade sales by province and territory (x 1,000)